pulp-platform/hwpe-doc/protocols.rst

 HWPEs are connected to external L1/L2 shared-memory by means of a simple memory protocol, using a request/grant handshake.
-The protocol used is called HWPE Memory (*HWPE-Mem*) protocol, and it is essnetially similar to the protocol used by cores and DMAs operating on memories.
+The protocol used is called HWPE Memory (*HWPE-Mem*) protocol, and it is essentially similar to the protocol used by cores and DMAs operating on memories in standard PULP clusters.
 This document focuses on the specific signal names used within HWPEs and in the reference implementation of HWPE-Stream IPs.
 It supports neither multiple outstanding transactions nor bursts, as